duniter/website_en/content/speaking-with-cedric-moreau-jdh.md

 Thumbnail: /images/logos/duniter.png

 #Speaking with Cédric Moreau, software developer of "libre" cryptocurrencies.
-**Original french version by par Carl Chenet, [read it here](https://blog.journalduhacker.net/index.php?article100/entretien-avec-cedric-moreau-createur-d-outils-pour-les-monnaies-libres) - 13 avril 2017 -**
+**Original french version by Carl Chenet (04/17), [read it here](https://blog.journalduhacker.net/index.php?article100/entretien-avec-cedric-moreau-createur-d-outils-pour-les-monnaies-libres) -**

 ####JDH: Hello Cédric, first and foremost I’d like to thank you for sparing some time for this interview with the Journal du hacker.
 Can you tell us who you are?

 **Cédric :** Hello Carl, thanks for the interview.
 My name is Cédric Moreau aka **cgeek** on some forums.
 I’m 29 and an engineer in IT and automation.
 I live in Rennes with my girlfriend and my cat.
 I started my career with 3 years as an employee in a tech company in which I was in charge of maintaining and later producing Java and JavaEE applications.
 In 2015, my third year there, I started working on my favorite language at the time, namely Javascript on Node.js.
 I launched my own business **Art et Zerty** a year ago, in March 2016.
 I still work for some techs but feel more independent!
 More interesting to you is that I started developing [Duniter](https://github.com/duniter/duniter) in the summer of 2013.
-It’s the world’s first software for producing "libre" decentralized cryptocurrencies and is open-source, it goes without saying.
+It’s the world’s first software for producing "libre" decentralized cryptocurrencies and is libre -under GPL license, meaning the project cannot be privatized whereas open-source MIT projects can be), it goes without saying.
 I am the inventor and main developer to this day.
 It has been my life’s common thread for the last 4 years and will probably remain so for the rest it.

 ####JDH: Money seems to have made significant inroads into IT in the last few years.
 [Bitcoin](https://bitcoin.org) comes straight to mind as well as the whole cryptocurrency theme in general.
 Can you tell us what you mean by "libre" money and explain the use of Duniter?